 The safeguarding of personal information while interacting with the Company via the Internet is also extremely important.
 The Company applies the ten principles discussed above in caring for our customers’ personal information.
 When browsing the Company’s website, personal information, such as the customers email address, is not collected.
 Some areas of the Company website require information, such as the customer account number, to enable the customer to perform certain tasks (e.g. to review their accounts, use one of the website forms or tools, or correspond with the Company).
 In these cases, the Company will need to collect the information necessary to interact with the customer.

 E-mail sent within the Company’s IT system, is not secure.
 The Company will preserve the content of a customers’ email, the customers’ e-mail address and the Company’s response, so that the Company can be effective and efficient in responding to any follow-up questions from the customer.
 The Company also retains this information to meet legal and regulatory requirements.

 The Company believes that working together is the best way to safeguard against financial fraud.
+The Company is dedicated to prevent, detect and investigate fraud and the Company works closely with government, industry associations and law enforcement, to prevent fraud from occurring.
 The Company invests in emerging and new technologies and maintains rigorous security procedures to ensure that the customer enjoys doing business with us in a safe and secure environment.